emvi/shifu/README.md

     "label": "Label",
     "_layout": "Layout marks the element as structural, like for the head section, disabling certain actions.", "layout": false,
-    "_content": "The display name for the content areas.", "content": {
+    "_content": "The configuration for the content areas.", "content": {
-        "content": "Inhalt"
+        "content": {
+            "label": "Inhalt",
+            "tpl_filter": ["filter", "templates"]
+        }
     },
     "_copy": "The display name and field types for the copy section.
 The type can be html, img, file, boolean, or select.", "copy": {